 Rowing in Eden –Ah – the Sea!Might I but moor – tonight –In thee!.

-Though the point – there is always a point in the maths – is that the compass and chart are wild themselves – that the mooring in that moonlit bay of mathematica is a pleasure as wild as the sea.
+Though the point – and there always is a point in the maths – is that the compass and chart are wild themselves – that the mooring in that moonlit bay of mathematica is a pleasure as wild as the sea.

 Knowing the naming process tells me someting about the shape of the idea being named.
 It’s like going back to the childhood home of a friend – who trusts you enough to bring you into that primal place – and with a new clarity, understanding why they are the way they are.

 It helps me to know that the sine is the bowstring to a bow that arcs along a circle’s edge.
 But it is not the full circle.
 And usually it’s not even a full quarter-circle.
-What to call the rest of the quarter-circle, the part that isn’t the bow that belongs to the sine, the jya?
-The cosine is the koti-jya, the co-jiva, the bowstring that would belong to the neighboring, corresponding bow that together with the first completes a full quarter of a circle.
+What to call the chord of the leftover arc that completes the quarter-circle, the part that isn’t the capa, the bow that belongs to the sine, the jya?
+Cosine is the koti-jya, the co-jiva, the bowstring that would belong to the neighboring, corresponding bow that together with the capa bow completes a full quarter of a circle.

 I like knowing that.
 And now I remember the right relationship between sine and cosine far better than I did with any more arbitrary — that’s just the way it is — definition.

-My mind (all minds?) needs stories, colors and scents, desire and music, to fully function.
-I get further thinking of sine as a multicolored bow, stretched by the strong and handsome arm of Desire than I did when I tried to repeat over and over that sine is just a grunt we’ve agreed means a something, though it doesn’t really.
-That sine is really oog and cosine is its corresponding other, the co-oog.
+My mind (and yours?) needs stories and poems, colors and scents, desire and music, to fully function.
+I get further thinking of sine as a multicolored bow, stretched by the strong and handsome arm of Desire than I did when I tried to repeat over and over that sine is just a grunt we’ve agreed means a something, that sine is really oog and cosine is its corresponding other, the co-oog.

 “I don’t see the difference,” says Fritz.
 “Either way, they’re both just words.”